thepowrhouse/bigquery-mcp-sql-generator/README.md

 The server will start and listen for HTTP connections on `http://localhost:8000`.

-### Running the ADK Agent
+### Running the SQL Agent

-Run the ADK agent that connects to the MCP server:
+Run the SQL agent that connects to the MCP server:
 ```bash
 python src/adk_agent.py "Your question here"
 ```